JKcompute/Camiitool/README.md

 # Camiitool

 ## Warning
-This repo is in a work in progress state.
-It will build when running `swift build`.
-However, when running `swift package generate-xcodeproj`, and then attempting to build the project, we get a Framework Not found error.
+This repo is in a development state.
+It is work in progress and you should expect it to be unstable.

 ## Project Info
 This is an attmept to create a swift wrapper of the C library Amiitool.